 So far, all the edits we added to the map were based on background imagery.
 But you can collect a wealth of information while walking or driving around.
 The section on mobile mapping explains how to collect information with different GPS-based devices or using specially designed printouts.
 It also reviews a number of OpenStreetMap-related applications for mobile devices.

 OpenStreetMap is a collaborative effort and we hope that you will be part of it.
 Some of these efforts are devoted to humanitarian relief under the auspices of the Humanitarian OSM Team.
-If you would like to help HOT on the occasion of a disaster such as the Nepal earthquake please see the section on coordination.
+If you would like to help HOT in the event of a disaster such as the Nepal earthquake please see the section on coordination.
 It deals with the tools which make sure that many people can work together on a relatively small area in a consistent manner.
 It also contains guidance on some typical tasks you will frequently encounter when joining these efforts.

 There is a lot of information about OpenStreetMap available at wiki.openstreetmap.org.
 Here you can find information about other projects that are related to OpenStreetMap, and documents and tutorials that can help you learn more about OSM.